emfcamp/Website/templates/about/travel.md

     <tr><td>Monday 20th July</td><td>09:00</td><td>16:00</td></tr>
   </tbody>
 </table>

+#### Important ####

+While the service is scheduled to coincide with rail services, there is a lot of demand on Monday and the bus meeting your specific train might be full.
+You should allow plenty of time to get from EMF to the railway station.

+Service frequency is a goal and not guaranteed, as traffic or delays in setting down or picking up will disrupt the schedule.

+#### Live Tracking ####

+You can check the location of the buses via [GTCTrack](https://www.gtctrack.com/s/HB77).

 ## By Car
 If you plan to drive, you will need to [buy a parking ticket or live-in vehicle ticket](/tickets/other).